 Our voting intentions for 2026

-Our voting intentions at the following shareholder meetings: Edinburgh Worldwide Investment Trust, Deere & Company, Korean Corporate Governance reform Meeting
+Our voting intentions at the following shareholder meetings: BP, Edinburgh Worldwide Investment Trust, Deere & Company, Korean Corporate Governance reform Meeting

 Our investment stewardship activities are focussed on supporting the creation of long-term sustainable value for our clients.
 We believe that exercising voting rights is an important part of this process, and of being a good steward of our clients’ assets more generally.